Published: September 4, 2020

 When we firmly believe in something, we are blind to the evidence of the contrary.
 Now it is time to use the confirmation bias to your benefit.
 To reprogram your mind, display the proof of your worth.

 Surround yourself with things that remind you of your accomplishments.
-You can sprinkle them around your home.
+For example, you can sprinkle them around your home.
 Alternatively, dedicate a special corner to a presentation of everything you did right in your life.
 Think of things great and small.
 You will be amazed by how many such things you will think of, once you get rid of the old mindset.

 It can be your diploma or the first job contract you signed.
 Do you have friends who are appreciative of your presence?
 Put photographs of them on your desk.
 Ask them to write a note to remind you how great you are.
 If you have children, you are achieving great things daily.
 Acknowledge that.

 Search your childhood memories.
 You are bound to find many achievements there.
 If your mind is too set on finding the negatives, go back to the basics.
 You did not give up on learning to walk, swim, or ride a bike, did you?
 You were persistent.
 Recognize that.

 You can also make a scrapbook with snippets of your achievements.
 Go back to it whenever you catch yourself fault-finding.
 Celebrate how well you did in life.